A Party of Astronomic Proportions

 A Favorite Star is Born

-During your attendance at a party, you might just find your favorite star, like Sorenson.
+During your attendance at a party in some of the best places for stargazing, you might just find your favorite star, like Sorenson.

 “I love M13, found in the constellation Hercules.
 I really like it because of the blue and purple-ish colors.
 It’s one of the brighter and larger deep-space objects in the sky, and it’s right overhead during the summer.”